VirajGanatra/iPrintSolution/README.md

 To run the project , we need to create the PostgreSQL database (since this is stil in the testing stage).
 Thus, Postgres must be installed.
 To do this, we first need to go to the PSQL command line utility using ```sudo -u postgres psql```.
 Then, run ```ALTER USER postgres PASSWORD 'default'; ``` to set a password.
-Alternatively, go into the application.properties file in src/resources and set the password to the current password.
+Alternatively, go into the application.properties file in src/resources and set the password (spring.datasource.password) to the current password for the postgres user.

 Then, we need to create the databases using the following.
 First, the users:
 ```CREATE TABLE users(id SERIAL PRIMARY KEY, username VARCHAR(100), password VARCHAR(100));```.
 Then, the printers: